 - Issuing physical licenses

 - Warning applicants about the penalties for violating rules and regulations

 - Good customer service and interpersonal skills

 - IT skills that pertain to information storage and retrieval (i.e., databases and spreadsheets)

 - Knowledge of law and public safety standards

 A license examiner is required to have a high school diploma or GED as well as a valid driver’s license.
 Some states require license examiners to complete a civil service exam in order to qualify for the position.
 This ensures the applicant is knowledgeable enough in the law to issue licenses without error.

-Salaries for License Examiners range between $49K to $83K, with the median being $67K.
+Salaries for license examiners range between $49K and $83K with the median being $67K.